 Here are three high-quality brands you will love:

-• Fontana Candles (15% off code: inonaround15) – they’re now also available on Amazon!
+- They’re now also available on Amazon!

-• Made from beeswax + coconut wax, 100% pure essential oils, untreated wood wick (which crackles as it burns)
+- Made from beeswax + coconut wax, 100% pure essential oils, untreated wood wick (which crackles as it burns)

-• Offer a wide variety of candle scents – everything from french press coffee, lavender, lemon orange, to wildflower citrus & more!
+- Offer a wide variety of candle scents – everything from French press coffee, lavender, lemon-orange, to wildflower citrus & more!

-• This is a Long Island company that exclusively uses essential oils and 100% soy-coconut wax
+- This is a Long Island company that exclusively uses essential oils and 100% soy-coconut wax

-• I’ve spoken with the Stonelight Candle founder many times and she cares deeply about the wellbeing of her customers
+- I’ve spoken with the Stonelight Candle founder many times and she cares deeply about the well-being of her customers

-• The essential oil scents smell delicious – plus she offers unscented options
+- The essential oil scents smell delicious – plus she offers unscented options

 Other Fragrance Methods